 “Where does that lead?” he asked.

 She hesitated.
 “I don’t know, but it is your path to follow.
 Go, and tell me what you see,” and then he was alone and yet not alone.
 She was gone, and yet he was still in the room with her.
-The oil lamp was in front of him, but he could see only the path lay before him.
+The oil lamp was in front of him, but he could see only the path that lay before him.

 “Sizan?” he called out to wilderness and in the hut.